thoughtbot/shoulda-matchers/CONTRIBUTING.md

 * `{lib,spec/unit}/shoulda/matchers/independent*` for matchers that can be used in any example group

-There are other files in the project, of course, but there are likely the ones that you'll be interested in.
+There are other files in the project, of course, but these are likely the ones you'll be most interested in.

+### Tests

 In addition, tests are broken up into two categories: